reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 :::note
 You can change your app visibility at any time.
 See [publishing an app](publishing.md) for details.
 :::

+### Ineligible products

+Any apps or products for which you wish to enable payments must comply with our [Earn Policy](http://redditinc.com/policies/earn-policy) and [Devvit Guidelines](https://developers.reddit.com/docs/guidelines).

 ## Accept real payments